 In accordance with the decision by the Province's Ministry of Energy to install Smart Meters throughout the Province, LDC launched its Smart Meter project in 2006.
-The Smart Meter project's objective was to install Smart Meters and supporting infrastructure for all residential and commercial customers.
+The Smart Meter project's objective was to install Smart Meters and supporting infrastructure for all residential and small (less than 50 kW) commercial customers.
 LDC substantially completed its Smart Meter project in 2010.

-As part of its metering services and Smart Meter project, LDC also installs Unit Smart Meters in multi-unit complexes.
-As at December 31, 2011, LDC had installed approximately 23,000 Unit Smart Meters in multi-unit complexes.
+As part of its metering services, LDC also installs Unit Smart Meters in multi-unit complexes.
+As at December 31, 2012, LDC had installed approximately 32,000 Unit Smart Meters in multi-unit complexes.